thindil/steamsky/bin/doc/MODDING.md

 - Attribute `finish`: condition which must be met to finish this step.
-Possible values are: `askinbase` - go to next step when player ask about something in any or selected base, `destroyship` - go to next step when player destroy selected ship.
+Possible values are: `askinbase` - go to next step when player ask about something in any or selected base, `destroyship` - go to next step when player destroy selected ship, `explore` - go to next step when player search selected map field.
 - Tags `finishdata`: contains data needed for finish selected step.
 For `askinbase` and `dropitem` it will be index of item of which to ask, chance (1 to that number) that step progress to next and did ask in any base (value `any`) or selected base (value `selected`, game will randomly select base which is know to player).
-For `destroyship` if will be index of faction to which selected ship belongs, index of ship to destroy (or `random` if ship should be selected randomly, same as normal enemies in game), X coordinate of place where to search for enemy, Y coordinate of place where to search for enemy (in both, value "random" means randomly selected place on map), chance (1 to that number) that enemy ship will be found and fight starts.
+For `destroyship` if will be X coordinate of place where to search for enemy, Y coordinate of place where to search for enemy (in both, value "random" means randomly selected place on map), index of faction to which selected ship belongs, index of ship to destroy (or `random` if ship should be selected randomly, same as normal enemies in game), chance (1 to that number) that enemy ship will be found and fight starts.
+For `explore` it will be X coordinate of place where to search and Y coordinate where to search (in both, value "random" means randomly selected place on map), chance (1 to that number) that step will progress to next.
 - Tag `text`: text which will be show to player when step starts.
 Attribute "condition": finish condition of previous step which was lead to this one.
 Possible values: `any`, `askinbase` and `destroyship`.